SeregPie/VueFort/README.md

 ### nested instances

-The instances can be created and used within another instances.
-The instances are tied to the scope of the parent instance in which they were created.
+An instance can be created and used within another instance.
+The instance is bound to the scope of the parent instance in which it was created.

 ```javascript
 let itemModel = defineModel();